1Hive/website/docs/wiki/guides/multisig.md

 ## What is a multi-sig?

-A “Token project with Multisig” is an organization where the resources of the organization are controlled by m-of-n members of a multisig contract, where n is 100% of tokenholders and m is the Min.
-Quorum percentage of tokenholders that must approve a vote for it to pass.
+A “Token project with Multisig” is an organization where the resources of the organization are controlled by m-of-n members of a multisig contract, where n is 100% of token holders and m is the Min.
+Quorum percentage of token holders that must approve a vote for it to pass.
 For example, in a 2-of-2 multisig organization, two signatures from two different specified accounts are required for a proposal to pass.

 <br>